ajayjogiya/chunin-exam/README.md

 The first stage to become an Chūnin

-## To give the exam, first clone the repo, and also make sure you installed java
+## To give the exam, first clone the repo

+(Side note: Make sure you installed java)

 `
-cd ./chunin-exam
+cd chunin-exam
 `

 `